CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/common-application-configuration.md

 The `privateKeyFile` field must be a path to a SSH private key.
 The path must be relative to the root of your repository. e.g. if your private key file is in the `clevercloud` folder and is named `my_key`, the `privateKeyFile` field will be `"clevercloud/my_key"`.

-That key will be installed as `~/.ssh/id_rsa` before the start of the build.
-So the dependency manager will use it to fetch libs only accessible by ssh.

-*NB: Please provide a key without pass phrase, or the system will be unable to unlock it*

 ## Hooks